thorbjornium/Software-Manual/src/Powershell.md

 ### Find-File

-File previewer script using fzf and bat.
+File previewer script using fzf, fd and bat.

 Install the following software: